Eugen Molodysky: Key roles and appointments

+In 1987, he was appointed by Professor Charles Bridges-Webb as the medical ethics lecturer with the Discipline of General Practice at the University of Sydney, and from 1987 to 1996, he assisted in the development of Problem-Based-Learning(PBL).
+In 1997, when The University of Sydney replaced its six-year undergraduate medical program (UMP) with a new four-year graduate medical program (GMP), this PBL model became a teaching cornerstone across the new curriculum and in all four years of the Program.

+In 1989, in collaboration with the RACGP, A/Professor Molodyskydeveloped and produced Medicine Today, the first Video Education Series for Australian primary care doctors which was hosted by Prof. Kerryn Phelps and Dr. Derek Richardson, and which was launched by the President of the RACGP and the Federal Minister of Health Dr Neil Blewett.

 In 1979, Molodysky was instrumental in establishing the N.S.W.
-College of Osteopathic and Natural Therapies and the Osteopathic Board of NSW (now known as the Osteopathic Council of NSW) which resulted in the formal recognition and registration of osteopathy as a discipline.
+College of Osteopathic and Natural Therapies and the Osteopathic Board of NSW (now known as the Osteopathic Council of NSW) which resulted in the formal recognition and registration of osteopathy as a discipline which is now regulated by the Australian Health Practitioner Regulation Authority (AHPRA).

-Since 1982, Molodysky has served in a number of key roles, including as the Chair of the Medical Education Committee of the NSW Faculty of the Royal Australian College of General Practitioners (RACGP), the Chair of the Eastern Sydney Division of General Practice (ESDGP) (the forerunner of the Central and Eastern Sydney Primary Health Network), the Foundation Chair of GP Synergy (previously SIGPET - Sydney Institute of General Practice Education and Training) and as the President of the Australasian College of Nutritional & Environmental Medicine (ACNEM).
+Since 1982, Molodysky has served in a number of key roles, including as the chair of the Medical Education Committee of the NSW Faculty and as a member of both the Medical Education Committee and Prevocational Subcommittee of the National Education Standing Committee under the Royal Australian College of General Practitioners (RACGP), the chair of the Eastern Sydney Division of General Practice (ESDGP) (the forerunner of the Central and Eastern Sydney Primary Health Network), the foundation chair of GP Synergy (previously SIGPET - Sydney Institute of General Practice Education and Training) and as both president and vice president of the Australasian College of Nutritional & Environmental Medicine (ACNEM).

-In 1989, as Chair of the NSW Continuing Medical Education Committee (CMEC), and as a member of the Medical Education Committee of Council (MECC) of the RAGCP, introduced ongoing medical education (QI & CPD) for primary care doctors which would eventually become mandatory for continual medical registration throughout Australia with AHPRA.
+In 1989, as chair of the NSW Continuing Medical Education Committee (CMEC), and as a member of the Medical Education Committee of Council (MECC) of the RAGCP, Molodysky introduced ongoing medical education (QI & CPD) and continuous professional development for primary care doctors which would eventually become mandatory for continual medical registration throughout Australia with AHPRA.

-In 2005, in recognition of his standing both in the community and the medical profession, Molodysky was invited by the Community Relations Commissioner of NSW to be its nominee on the NSW Medical Board (now Medical Council of NSW).

 In 2006, he was appointed as a member of the NSW Medical Board by the Governor of NSW and remained a member until 2009, at which time the Australian Health Practitioner Registration Agency (AHPRA) was introduced to supersede the NSW Medical Board.

-In 2007, he was appointed as the Head of Asia-Pacific Economic Cooperation (APEC) Medical Team by the Office of the Prime Minister of Australia.